DevOpsStuff/ConfigurationManagement/README.md

    **Dynamic Inventories**

-   - Test-based support, but has abilities to support Dynamic inventoriess.
+   - Test-based support, but has abilities to support Dynamic inventories.
    - You can pull the inventories from a cloud Provider,LDAP,Cobbler.
    - some cloud providers supported are EC2,RackSpace,Openstack.
    - Will accept any kind of executable file as an inventory file